codahale/veil-go/README.md

 ## Algorithms & Constructions

-Veil uses AES-128-CTR for confidentiality, HMAC-SHA-512/256 for authentication, X25519 and HKDF-SHA-512/256 for key encapsulation, and SHA-512/256 for integrity.
+Veil uses XSalsa20 for confidentiality, HMAC-SHA-512/256 for authentication, X25519 and HKDF-SHA-512/256 for key encapsulation, and SHA-512/256 for integrity.

-* AES-128-CTR is well-studied and requires no padding.
+* XSalsa20 is fast, well-studied, and requires no padding.
+It uses 24-byte nonces, which is a suitable size for randomly generated nonces.
 It is vulnerable to nonce misuse, but a reliable source of random data is a design requirement for Veil.
+Constant-time implementations are easy to implement without hardware support.
 * SHA-512/256 is well-studied, fast on 64-bit CPUs, has unbiased output, and is not vulnerable to length extension attacks.
+SHA2 is constant-time.
 * HMAC is very well-studied and, unlike polynomial authenticators like GHASH or Poly1305, its output is not biased if the underlying hash algorithm is not biased.
 It is also not subject to nonce misuse.
+HMAC is constant-time.
 * X25519 is a [safe curve](https://safecurves.cr.yp.to) and provides ~128-bit security, which
   roughly maps to the security levels of the other algorithms and constructions.
+Constant-time implementations are possible and certainly easier to make than other EC curves.
 * HKDF is well-studied, fast, and based on HMAC and SHA-512/256.
+HKDF is constant time.
 * Elligator2 allows us to map X25519 public keys to random strings, making ephemeral Diffie-Hellman indistinguishable from random noise.
 All Veil public keys are Elligator2 representations.
+  Elligator2 is constant-time.

 ### Key Encapsulation